diaorui/peek-deck/ai.md

 **[Time's 2025 Person of the Year: The architects of AI](https://www.yahoo.com/news/us/article/times-2025-person-of-the-year-the-architects-of-ai-172342364.html)**

-The people behind the rise of artificial intelligence have been given the magazine’s annual title.
+The people behind the rise of artificial intelligence have been given the magazine's annual title.

 Yahoo • 6h ago